Click Image To Zoom

 WARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
 Learn more >

 The Thirsty Bag is a simple, inexpensive, and effective response to electronic water damage.
-It uses top of the line Molecular Sieve to quickly and consistently pull all of the water out of any device you leave inside.
+The Molecular Sieve quickly absorbs the water from any device you leave inside.
 The special beads are engineered to grab water molecules out of the air, and never release them.
-It can reduce the atmospheric humidity to 1% RH and remove all liquid water overnight.
+It can reduce the atmospheric humidity to 1% RH and remove liquid overnight.

 Why it Works ¶